-It is true that the federal government indeed makes it illegal in using the internet or the PC for creating misrepresentations that will make another individual in losing his property or money.
-A list of the commonly used computer fraud schemes includes:
+It is a fact that the federal government makes it illegal to use the internet or a PC for creating misrepresentations that will make another individual lose his property or money.
+A list of the most commonly used computer fraud schemes includes:

-- To change the entries of the computer in an unauthorized way for moving funds into the account which will benefit the individual doing the input largely
+- To change the entries of the computer in an unauthorized way for moving funds into an account which will mostly benefit the individual inputting the information

-- To delete or change the information in the database exclusively for your personal benefit
+- To delete or change the information in a database exclusively for your personal benefit

-- To rewrite the computer code of a bank for gaining access to the identification of the account holder
+- To rewrite the computer code of a bank in order to gain access to the identification of an account holder

-- To hack the computer for stealing money, especially from the bank or at times some other businesses
+- To hack a computer for the purpose of stealing money, especially from the bank or other business

-- To hack the computer for stealing identification information like credit card numbers or passwords
+- To hack a computer to steal identification information, like credit card numbers or passwords

-- Phishing schemes which trick unsuspected individuals to enter on fake websites the credit card number
+- Phishing schemes which trick unsuspecting individuals to input their credit card numbers on fake websites

-In 1986 the Congress passed the CFAA (Computer Fraud and Abuse Act) which is a basic law utilized by the federal prosecutors for prosecuting computer crimes that include computer fraud.
-In fact, this law had been enacted for curtailing computer crime while the legislators tried in keeping up with the growing criminal activities via amending it a couple of times.
+In 1986, Congress passed the CFAA (Computer Fraud and Abuse Act) which is a basic law utilized by federal prosecutors for prosecuting computer crimes that include computer fraud.
+In fact, this law had been enacted for curtailing computer crime while the legislators tried to keep up with the growing number of criminal activities via amending it a couple of times.
 The CFAA will consider it a federal crime to trespass intentionally and destructively in the below-mentioned computer systems if not an authorized user: